avsa242/nmea0183-spin/README.md

 # nmea0183-spin
 ---------------

-This is a P8X32A/Propeller library object for parsing NMEA-0183 sentences
+This is a P8X32A/Propeller, P2X8C4M64P/Propeller 2 library object for parsing NMEA-0183 sentences

+**IMPORTANT**: This software is meant to be used with the [spin-standard-library](https://github.com/avsa242/spin-standard-library) (P8X32A) or [p2-spin-standard-library](https://github.com/avsa242/p2-spin-standard-library) (P2X8C4M64P).
+Please install the applicable library first before attempting to use this code, otherwise you will be missing several files required to build the project.

 ## Salient features